MaryJane Butters: Paradise Farm

-MaryJane Farm magazine and "Everyday Organic" newspaper column
+MaryJane's Farm magazine and "Everyday Organic" newspaper column

-MaryJane Farm is an organic-focused lifestyle magazine based on farm life with Mary Jane.
+MaryJane's Farm is an organic-focused lifestyle magazine based on farm life with Mary Jane.
 The magazine began in 1996 as a mail-order catalog.
 Later editions included gardening articles, recipes, farmer bios, homemaking projects, photography, and essays.
 In 2008, Butters partnered with Belvoir Media Group to re-launch the magazine as a bi-monthly.
 Belvoir marketed the publication to environmentally- and health-conscious women between the ages of 25 and 49.
 Advertisers include Mountain Rose Herbs and Eden Foods.
 As of 2022, the magazine claims a circulation of 150,000 and is sold at Walmart, Whole Foods Markets, and Barnes & Noble.

 The magazine also operates a website to sell its product lines to readers.
 Marketed items include dried foods, products for the home and garden, crafting supplies, clothing, and household goods.
 Some items are made by artisans in Project F.A.R.M.
 (First-class American Rural Made), an organization Butters created to support rural businesses.
 The website includes a chatroom, "Farmgirl Connection", for current and aspiring women farmers.
 Butters says that the chatroom is her attempt to replicate the support system she witnessed between her mother and other Mormon women in Utah.

 For three years, Butters also wrote a weekly "back-to-the-land" syndicated newspaper column, "MaryJane's Everyday Organic", which was distributed through United Feature Syndicate.
 The column provided concrete suggestions for green and organic living and was targeted at current and aspiring women farmers who wished to have good fields and crops.

 MaryJane poses with products from her brainchild Project F.A.R.M.
 (First-class American Rural Made), for a feature in More magazine.

 MaryJane Farm Bed & Breakfast

 Butters opened a bed & breakfast on the farm in 2004.
-Butters has used her bed & breakfast to diversify her business and promote the agritourism industry and “glamping" -- glamour camping -- a term now widely used in the media.
+Butters has used her bed & breakfast to diversify her business and promote the agritourism industry and “glamping"—glamour camping—a term now widely used in the media.
 Butters’ brand and merchandising rely on the notions of “glamorous camping” and feminized outdoor activities in a marketing approach she has described as “the juxtaposition of rugged and really pretty, grit and glam, diesel and absolutely darling.”